kabutz/javaspecialists/README.md

 javaspecialists
 ===============

-The Java Specialists' Newsletter Sources
+The Java Specialists' Newsletter Sources that contains classes from The Java Specialists' Newsletter